zaied15/Warehouse-Management-Client-side/README.md

 - Anyone can delete a product.
 - A user can see his individual uploaded product.
 - User can login/register with both email-password and google account.
+- JWT applied on login, register and social login

 In the project directory, you can run: